thatguyshzr/wordcloud/TO_DO.md

 - [ ] question mark icon for suggestion

-- [ ] Add code for custom text: should overwrite inbuilt alice text
+- [x] Add code for custom text: should overwrite inbuilt alice text
+    * [ ] might have to remove stopwords for this

 - [ ] reset to default button

 - [ ] replace multiple words

-- [ ] name on image
+- [x] name on image

 - [ ] Add docstring to wc_function()